finos/FDC3/README.md

 ## What This Project Contains

- - In `\lib`:  A minimal implementation called `webc3.ts`.
+ - In `\lib`:  A minimal implementation of web api retrieval.
 This relies on the `post-message` strategy for communicating between apps and the desktop agent.
 This supports two functions:

-   - `supply`:  Called by the desktop agent on startup, allows it to supply FDC3 APIs to apps when they ask for one.
-This takes a parameter of a url of a piece of javascript that the App will load in order to initialise it's API.
+   - `supply` (in `supply.ts`):  Called by the desktop agent on startup, allows it to supply FDC3 APIs to apps when they ask for one.
+This takes the following parameters:
+     - A `url` of a piece of javascript that the App will load in order to initialise it's API.
+     - A `checker`, which checks the origin window for the API request.
+It should be a window that the Desktop Agent is aware of.
+     - A `detailsResolver`, which returns a map of properties to send to the API requestor that should be used to instantiate the API.

-   - `load`: Called (with options) by an FDC3 Aoo to retrieve the API.
+   - `load` (in `load.ts`): Called (with options) by an FDC3 Aoo to retrieve the API.
+This retrieves the `url` and `details` from the desktop agent and initialises a `DesktopAgent` implementation, returning it in a promise.

  - In `\demo`:  A fixture for demonstrating the above, containing two apps, `app1` and `app2` and a rudimentary `dummy-desktop-agent` all of which use the `webc3.ts` library.